AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add new patient information
+1. User requests to add new patient information.
-2. CLInic validates the information
+2. CLInic validates the information.
-3. CLInic adds the patient's information to the database
+3. CLInic adds the patient's information to the database.

+    Use case ends.

+**Extensions**

+* 1a.
+The required information is missing.

+    * 1a1.
+CLInic prompts user to input required information.

+        Use case resumes at step 1.

+* 2a.
+The given patient information is invalid or patient with NRIC already exists.

+    * 2a1.
+CLInic informs user of the error.

+        Use case resumes at step 1.

+**Use case (UC2) : Delete patient information from the database**

+**MSS**

+1. User requests to delete a patient with a specified NRIC.
+2. CLInic validates the NRIC.
+3. CLInic deletes the patient and the corresponding appointments.

+    Use case ends.

+**Extensions**

+* 1a.
+The required NRIC is missing.
+    * 1a1.
+CLInic prompts user to input the NRIC of patient to delete.

+        Use case resumes at step 1.

+* 2a.
+The given NRIC is invalid or does not exist.
+    * 2a1.
+CLInic informs user of the error.

+        Use case resumes at step 1.

+**Use case (UC3) : Schedule an appointment for a patient**

+**MSS**

+1. User requests to schedule an appointment for a patient with a specified NRIC.
+2. CLInic validates the appointment details and the NRIC provided.
+3. CLInic adds the appointment to the database.

     Use case ends.